 While many of these lighthouses can be viewed from the mainland, there are several that can only be seen by boat.
 To view these lights from the water gives one the sense of grandeur that sailors over the years have experienced.
 To feel that sense of relief, safety, and beauty that sailors and fishermen must have felt upon seeing their shining lights is awe-inspiring.
 Imagine finally catching a glimpse of their signal as you approach the rocky shore.
 Imagine the overwhelming responsibility the lighthouse keepers shouldered as they kept the lights burning night after night all year long.
 Imagine the isolation that some keepers must have felt as they served their duty alone in the keeper’s house.

 Two lighthouses that you won’t catch sight of from the mainland are Browns Head Lighthouse (built 1857) and Goose Rocks lighthouse (built 1890).
-They mark the western and eastern ends, respectively, of the Fox Island Thoroughfare.
-This thoroughfare cuts between North Haven and Vinalhaven, two islands with small year-round communities in the middle of Penobscot Bay.
+They mark the western and eastern ends, respectively, of the Fox Island Thoroughfare which cuts between North Haven and Vinalhaven, two islands with small year-round communities in the middle of Penobscot Bay.
 These islands were originally dubbed the “Fox Islands” in the 1600s due to the large number of gray foxes that used to run wild on the land.
-From the 1700s on, these islands were hubs of trade, fishing, and granite quarrying and the routes were so important that the government agreed to establish lighthouses there.
+From the 1700s on, these islands were hubs of trade, fishing, and granite quarrying, and the routes were so important that the government agreed to establish lighthouses there.

 Another hard to view lighthouse is Isle au Haut Light.
 On the eastern side of Penobscot Bay sits Deer Isle and copious smaller pine-clad islands with granite cliffs.
 The granite on these islands provided the foundation for lighthouses and bridges along the east coast.
 To the south of these islands lies Isle Au Haut.
 Named by explorer Samuel De Champlain, Isle au Haut is French for “high island” – on a clear day you can see its hilly shores from the mainland.
 The island is now part of Acadia National Park.
 The waters off of Isle au Haut have been fertile fishing grounds for centuries but the ledges surrounding the island were treacherous.
 In 1907, the U.S. Army Corp of Engineers built the lighthouse to mark Isle Au Haut’s harbor – one of the safest harbors in the area.
 The light was automated in 1934.